-Option B - to accept the requirement to establish a harbour board to undertake the role of duty holder as set out in the PMSC.
-Subsequently to refer the formation of the board and delegation of appropriate powers to Full Council.
+Option B - to accept the requirement to establish a Harbour Board to undertake the role of duty holder as set out in the PMSC.

 Option D - to accept the terms of reference as drafted for the proposed harbour board.

 APPENDICES ATTACHED